Whey vs Casein Protein: Which is Better for You?

 - High BCAA content: Stimulates muscle protein synthesis.

-- Promotes muscle growth: Effective for increasing muscle mass.
+- Improves muscle growth: Effective for increasing muscle mass.

-- Variety of forms: There are three main types – concentrate, isolate, and hydrolysate, offering different levels of purity and absorption rates.
+- Variety of forms: There are three main types - concentrate, isolate, and hydrolysate, which offer different levels of purity and absorption speed.

 Disadvantages

-- Short duration of action: Does not provide sustained amino acid release.
+- Short period of action: Does not provide a sustained release of amino acids.

-- May cause digestive issues: Some people are sensitive to lactose, which is present in higher amounts in whey concentrate.
+- May cause digestive problems: Some people are sensitive to lactose, which is present in larger quantities in whey concentrate.
 Isolate and hydrolysate have less lactose.

 Types of Whey Protein